sirajiali-hub/sirajiali-hub/README.md

 **Financial Analyst | Data Science | Credit Risk**

-Business finance graduate building at the intersection of finance and data science.
+A graduate building at the intersection of finance and data science.
 Currently completing a data science bootcamp and starting intermediate CIFA (Certified Investment Financial Analyst) classes, working toward investment and portfolio analysis roles where quantitative skills replace guesswork.

 ---